 Cromwell now ordered that all those who had been captured earlier in the fighting were to be executed and the savagery did not stop with the massacre of unarmed prisoners-of-war.
 As his soldiers ran amok through the town the civilian population fled in terror many drowning as they tried to escape across the River Boyne or cut down in crossfire.
 Singled out for particularly ferocious treatment were the many Catholic clergy who were hacked and beaten to death.

-Some of Cromwell’s Officer’s refused to carry out his orders and tried to save the lives of those they captured particularly as many of them were their own countrymen and some 500 were taken alive with the Officers among them later transported to the West Indies as indentured slaves.
+Some of Cromwell’s Officer’s refused to carry out his orders and tried to save the lives of those they captured particularly as many of them were their own countrymen and some 500 were taken alive.
+The Officers were later transported to the West Indies as indentured slaves.

-The bodies of those Royalist Officers who had been killed in the fighting Cromwell had decapitated and their heads placed on pikes along the road to Ulster as a warning to others who might consider resisting.
+The bodies of those Officers who had been killed Cromwell had decapitated and their heads placed on pikes along the road to Ulster as a warning to others who might consider resisting.

 Close to 3,000 Royalist and Irish soldiers were slaughtered at Drogheda most after they had already surrendered and been disarmed along with an estimated 700 civilians.
-The massacre at Drogheda has stained Cromwell’s reputation ever since but he remained unapologetic: writing:
+The massacre at Drogheda has stained Cromwell’s reputation ever since but he remained unapologetic:.
+He wrote:

 “I forbade my men to spare any that were in arms in the town and I think that night they put to the sword around two thousand men.
 I am persuaded that this is a righteous judgement of God on these barbarous wretches.”

-Some believe that Cromwell deliberately adopted terror tactics at Drogheda to try and ensure a swift conclusion to the campaign thereby ending any unnecessary suffering They are perhaps being a little disingenuous, Cromwell wanted a swift end to the campaign no doubt but it seems unlikely that the effusion of blood, and certainly not enemy blood was ever a primary concern but his terror tactics certainly appeared to work and following the fall of Drogheda the towns of Carlow and New Ross surrendered to his army without a fight and the Earl of Ormonde was to complain that his army had been frightened into paralysis.
+Some believe that Cromwell deliberately adopted terror tactics at Drogheda to try and ensure a swift conclusion to the campaign and thereby end any unnecessary bloodshed.
+They are perhaps being a little generous and disingenuous, Cromwell wanted a swift end to the campaign no doubt but it seems unlikely that the effusion of blood, and certainly not enemy blood was ever a primary concern.

 Following his subjugation of Drogheda, Cromwell dispatched Colonel Robert Venables with 5,000 men to subdue Royalist resistance in Ulster which he was to finally achieve with the defeat of a Scottish Covenanter Army at the Battle of Lisnagarvey on 6 December.